MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-variables.md

 az account set --subscription "My Demos"
 ```

-After you set your subscription, you can omit the **Subscription** parameter.
+After you set your subscription, you can omit `--Subscription` parameter.
 For more information, see [Use Azure subscriptions with Azure CLI](manage-azure-subscriptions-azure-cli.md).

 ## Create default values

-You can set values for some parameters by using the [az config set](/cli/azure/config#az_config_set) command:
+You can set values for some parameters by using the [az config set](/cli/azure/config#az_config_set) command.
+This example sets a default resource group:

 ```azurecli
 az config set defaults.group=ContosoRGforVM